did-twit/did-twit/spec/index.md

 In order to delete a DID Document, a Twitter MUST delete all Tweets pertaining to their `did:twitter` Document.
 For historical purposes, a user may wish to _deactivate_ but not _delete_.
 Deactivation is a form up update that removes all keys from a document leaving it in a terminal state.

+## Twitter Concerns

+Twitters character limits make using this method a pretty terrible user experience.
+- Create Tweets have an approximate length of 850 characters
+- Tweets of length 240 have proofs of around 600 characters

+This means for each _unsigned_ tweet its _signed_ counterpart is often over 3x the size.

+A potential workaround is to use 3rd party storage for recording Tweet signatures and periodically signing over a set of Tweet identifiers to prove ownership.
+Of course, out-of-band challenges for Tweet authenticity can be issued at any time.

 ## Security and privacy considerations

 This method relies on trusting Twitter for authenticating updates to a DID Document.
 Users MUST use Linked Data Signatures via the `proof` field of their DID Document for strong verifiable cryptographic proofing.

 Users interacting with `did:twitter` users should challenge DID Holders for authenticity frequently.